bkkuan/tp/docs/DeveloperGuide.md

 - **Storage**: Component that saves/loads data to/from the hard drive.
 - **API**: Application Programming Interface.
 How components interact (e.g., `Logic.java` defines the API for executing commands).
 - **JSON**: A file format used to store data (e.g., team members are saved in `addressbook.json`).
-- **AddressBook**: The system in which the users will interact with to save contacts into and assign tasks to contacts.
+- **TeamScape**: The system in which the users will interact with to save contacts into and assign tasks to contacts.
 - **Displayed person list**: The current list of persons displayed to users by GUI; could be a result of `list` or `find` command.